 Stephen A. Wynn

-As one of his hotel brochures reads, “It took Michelangelo four years to complete the ceiling of the Sistine Chapel.
-Your room took five.”
-Wynn stepped down as CEO of Wynn Resorts in 2018 after allegations of sexual misconduct, but didn’t take long for him to plan a comeback, of sorts.
-Later that same year, Wynn launched Sierra Fine Art LLC, an online art gallery advertising works created by eye-catching names, including Matisse, Picasso, and Warhol.
+Wynn stepped down as CEO of Wynn Resorts in 2018 after allegations of sexual misconduct, which he denied.
+But later that same year, he launched Sierra Fine Art LLC, an online art gallery advertising works created by eye-catching names, including Matisse, Picasso, and Warhol.
 Wynn’s lawyer Michael Kosnitzky told Artnet News that the former CEO “has decided to do something in a businesslike way that would keep him active.
 He plans to travel around the world to locate art of significance and use his vast experience and knowledge to sell it to others.”
-The company was reportedly the buyer of Monet’s Nymphéas en fleur (ca. 1914–17), purchased for $84.7 million at Christie’s New York in 2018.
+The new company was reportedly the buyer of Monet’s Nymphéas en fleur (ca. 1914–17), purchased for $84.7 million at Christie’s New York in 2018.
 At the time of the sale, the work set a new record for the artist at auction.

 It was not the only time that Wynn had been the subject of controversy.
 In 2022, the U.S. State Department sued Wynn, alleging that he had sought a diplomatic favor from the Trump administration in order to protect his business interests in Macau.
 He denied the allegations.